DaWelter/replicantface/readme.md

 The paid accessories are not in this repo for obvious reasons.
 The scripts will work without them.
 For more variety get assets to your preference, put them next to the existing assets in the scene hierarchy in (`human_scene-v3.blend`), ensure they fit the human model, and adjust material assignments.
-You can use the remaining models as guideline.
+You can use the current models as guideline.
+The script `replicantface/add_accessories.py`, to be used from blenders script editor, can merge external scenes with accessories into the main scene `human_scene-v3.blend`.
 The module `replicantface/randomize_accessoires.py` must then be changed.
 Its main responsibility is random sampling of accessories, prevention of unreasonable combinations.
-The issue hereby is that it contains hardcoded names and logic for the missing paid models.
+The issue hereby is that it contains hardcoded names and logic for the missing paid models that the author happened to use.

 The last step involving the assets is copying the files from `assets/humgen-assets` to HumGen3D's true asset folder.